jaredly/geometricart/Roadmap.md

+# Ok a big idea:

+ANY number input can instead be a (script) function. color (hsl/palette index/etc) tint (hsl added to color) opacity line width inset rotation (theta + origin) scale (% + origin)

+so you can just put a number, but you could also do like `rand(0.5, 1.0)` and you can expand it out into a modal textarea.

+I think I can clamp my undo/redo stack to like 100 items.

+Ok, so you could also do like : opacity = `dist(self.center(), group.center())`
+also for animation, like `rotation = t * 2 * π`
+also for segmented animation, I could have `t` which is the whole thing, but segments defined `t1`, `t2`, `t3` etc. and t1 = `min(1, t * 3)` t2 = `max(0, min(1, t * 3 - 1))`
+t3 = `max(0, t * 3 - 2)`

+BUT ALSO you could define different easing functions for t1, t2, t3. hmmm and like t1a vs t1 idk.
+ -> maybe t1ease? naw you can just ease(t1)
+    -> ok but the better thing is to define a custom `t1` centrally, so you can muck with the easing function and everything comes along for the ride.

+TOPLEVEL ADVANCED CONFIG:
+- define a `seed`.
+All of the randoms will be seeded, for reproducibility.
+- define custom animation things
+- "palettes" that can be indexed into from scripts

+# Crops idea

+#

+Pattern:

+> Shapes

+list of styling rules.
+[everything]

+[alternating #1]
+[alternating #2]
+...

+(shape:rotation invariant, rotation dependent)
+[shape #1]
+[shape #2]
+[shape #3]
+...

+[list of explicit shape IDs]
+[list of explicit shape IDs]
+^ shape IDs presented to the user as integers, but under the hood are probably (center-coord)

+^ if a shape appears in multiple explicit lists ... it gets removed from other ones ^ NOPE: actually overriding is fine and good.

+> Layers

+> Lines

+> Woven

+Subsequent styling rules can override any part of the previous rules.

+Fills are /ordered/, but identified by a genId.
+So you don't have to represent the whole state of things to modify one thing.
+(fractional indices for ordering)

+Crops ... to embed or not to embed.
+The question is: how often will we (a) have the same crop in several groups, and (b) want to modify that crop, such that it applies to everything? idk I feel like the answer is not often.

+#####

 - Mods are a list
   - so you can decide if crop comes first or second
 - Export can make a movie